Solo Travel in Bulgaria

-The Silver Springs Apartments in Sunny Beach offer good apartments with a shared pool.
+The Silver Springs Apartments in Sunny Beach Bulgaria, offer good apartments with a shared pool.
 For a taste of luxury treat yourself at Sense Hotel Sofia.

 Getting Around Bulgaria

-If you are planning on visiting more than one destination on your Bulgaria trip, traveling in Bulgaria is relatively easy.
-The buses are really good in the country and are easier to work out with many frequent ones along the Black Sea coast.
+If you are planning on visiting more than one destination on your Bulgaria trip, traveling in Bulgaria is relatively easy with the public transport.
+The buses travel to the major cities and are easy to work out with many frequent ones along the Black Sea coast.

 They offer multi-country tours combining Bulgaria with neighbouring countries.
 Take the 10 days Budapest to Sofia Adventure travelling across Hungary and Romania, or the 13 days Budapest to Istanbul tour starting in Turkey.

 There’s even an epic 21 day Paris to Sofia by rail adventure exploring France, Austria, Germany, Switzerland, Hungary, Bulgaria and Romania.
 I have personally used G Adventures and recommend them as a solo female friendly company.

 They offer a 9 day Eastern Europe Express tour travelling from Bucharest to Sofia seeing the best of Bulgaria, or an 18 day Eastern Europe Explorer visiting Bulgaria, Hungary and Romania.
 Read our Intrepid Travel Reviews

 For all trips to Bulgaria, with both tour companies, you share a room with someone of the same gender or you can pay extra for your own room.